1,000+ Opportunities

 The Board meets regularly throughout the year, usually four to five times, around March, June, September and December.
 Grant Committee meetings are held approximately six weeks before a Board of Directors meeting.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations and government agencies serving South Florida.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations and government agencies serving South Florida.
+Confirm the full requirements in the official notice before applying.